-Not once in your life did you ever think you’d one day be thinking to yourself, “My husband wants a divorce but I don't.
+Not once in your life did you ever think you’d one day be thinking to yourself, “My husband wants a divorce, but I don't.
 What do I do?”

 But here you are.
 And you’re reluctant to divorce because you're scared of what the future holds for you and your kids.
+In this article, we'll explain exactly what your next steps are.

 What to do when your husband wants divorce

 Research has shown it takes a spouse on average more than two years to go from thinking about separation or divorce to actually telling their spouse they want one.
+Meaning this was probably not a snap decision or something your spouse took lightly.

 So unless your spouse is willing to go to marriage counseling or discernment counseling, or engage in marital mediation to try and repair your relationship, there’s not much you can do to stop divorce proceedings from happening.